ecamo19/rLPJGUESS/README.md

 #### Installing Rlpj

-Rlpj depends on three packages:

-- zoo
+It is highly recommended to install the "zoo" package before installing Rlpj, in order to facilitate the handling of the results.
+Moreover, Rpj relies on two packages for parallelization:

-- snow (for SOCK cluster)
+- snow (for SOCK cluster, if you use PC/laptop)
 - Rmpi (for MPI clusters)

 Installing Rmpi might be complicated.
 If you are thinking of using Rlpj on a laptop or workstation, you will be dealing with SOCK clusters and you do not need Rmpi.